hammady/ScholarsCrawler/README.md

-# QcriScholars
+# ScholarsCrawler
-A Rails web application to crawl for QCRI scholars citation rankings and present them in web table view.
+A Rails web application to crawl for scholars citation rankings and present them in web table view.

 # Build
-Install Ruby (1.8+) first then get all dependancies using:
+Install Ruby (1.8+) first then get all dependencies using:

     gem install bundler
     bundle install